 Quantification: many to many (0,n:0,n)

-Scope note: This property identifies an overlap between the instances of E52 Time-Span of two instances of E2 Temporal Entity.
+Scope note: This property identifies a situation in which there is an overlap between the instances of E52 Time-Span of two instances of E2 Temporal Entity.

 It implies a temporal order between the two entities: if A overlaps in time B, then A must start before B, and B must end after A. This property is only necessary if the relevant time spans are unknown (otherwise the relationship can be calculated).